Linuxfabrik/monitoring-plugins/check-plugins/starface-backup-status/README.md

                               [-H HOSTNAME] [--port PORT] [--test TEST]
                               [--timeout TIMEOUT] [-w WARN] [--ipv6]

-Checks the status of the newest backups of the Starface PBX.
-It uses the data output of the Starface Monitoring Module, which was originally written for Check_MK and listens on port 6556.
+Checks the status of the newest backups of a Starface PBX via its monitoring module on port 6556.
+Reports backup age, size, and success state.
 Supports both IPv4 and IPv6.
-Fetched data is cached up to one minute, so that other Starface plugins running in parallel do not query the data again and overload the PBX.
+Data is cached to avoid overloading the PBX when multiple checks run in parallel.
+Alerts when the latest backup has failed or is too old.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --cache-expire CACHE_EXPIRE
-                        The amount of time after which the cached data expires, in minutes.
-Default: 1 -c, --critical CRIT   Set the critical threshold for the time difference to the start of the last backup (in hours).
-Default: None -H, --hostname HOSTNAME
+                        The amount of time after which the credential/data cache expires, in minutes.
+Default: 1 -c, --critical CRIT   CRIT threshold for the age of the last backup, in hours.
+Default: None.
+  -H, --hostname HOSTNAME
-                        Starface PBX address, can be IP address or hostname.
+                        Starface PBX hostname or IP address.
+Default: localhost.
-                        Default: localhost
   --port PORT           Starface PBX monitoring port.
+Default: 6556.
-Default: 6556 --test TEST           For unit tests.
+  --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds) -w, --warning WARN    Set the warning threshold for the time difference to
+Default: 8 (seconds) -w, --warning WARN    WARN threshold for the age of the last backup, in
+                        hours.
+Default: 24.
-                        the start of the last backup (in hours).
-Default: 24 --ipv6                Use IPv6.
+  --ipv6                Use IPv6.
 ```